CalieR/Holiday-Photo-App-frontend/README.md

 I learned A LOT during this project.
 In fact I've decided to build it again, taking my learnings on board.

-React Routes should be created at the start, as you are building your components:
+1. React Routes should be created at the start, as you are building your components:
    I tried to refactor my project to include Routes once I had a working prototype, but it was pretty awkward.

-Same goes for tests:
+2. Same goes for tests:
    I tried to learn testing with Enzyme and Jest, and practise it on some of my components.
 It was also tricky to implement.
    The rebuild will follow a TDD approach, testing each component as I build it.

-...and design!
+3. ...and design!
-I was more interested in getting a working prototype then thinking about how to style it.
+   Initially I was more concerned with getting a working prototype then thinking about how to style it.
    Semantic-UI-React provided most of the styling for this app; building Semantic components from the start would have saved some refactoring.

+4. Plan thoroughly:
    We had a couple of days of planning, then 2 weeks to build our apps.
 I could have used the whole 2 weeks just to plan.

 # Getting started: